natthawut07/Modern-Ecommerce-Platforms/README.md

   ![Digram img](img/rr3.png)
   As for the website, it acts as a middle ground between Customers and admin
   - Start form the first that is product information is that can make customer choes it.
+  - There is other information besides product details.
+  - Take customer orders before the data is sent to the backend.
+  - Receiving slips from customers who have chosen to transfer before the data is sent to the backend.
+  - Last one is chat box it's what the customer can use to contect with admin.

   ### Admin
   ![Digram img](img/rr4.png)